Constraining the doability of relativistic quantum tasks: Relativistic quantum tasks and their doability

 As an example, consider the summoning task depicted in figure \ref{fig:summoning-task}, and a spacetime circuit accomplishing it depicted in figure \ref{fig:summoning-circuit}. \\ \\ Note that this definition of doability is only accurate within the unrealistic regime where systems are infinitely localized, internally quantum but spatially classical, can carry unbounded entanglement across arbitrarily large distances, and can be subject to computations of arbitrary speed and complexity.\\ It is likely that analysis on the level of quantum gravity will have a non-trivial impact on which tasks are truly physically doable.
-However, the framework we provide here is likely sufficiently general to simulate some of the features it appears to lack, such as spacial superposition.
-Understanding the precise simulation power of spacetime circuits is a subject of future work.\\
+However, the framework we provide here is likely sufficiently general to simulate some of the features it appears to lack, such as spatial superposition.\\